kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 QUIC version 1 {{!QUIC=RFC9000}} is a bi-directional, authenticated transport-layer protocol built on top of UDP {{?UDP=RFC768}}.
-The protocol provides multiplexed flow-controlled streams without head-of-line blocking as one of its core services, along with low-latency connection establishment and efficient loss recovery.
+The protocol provides multiplexed flow-controlled streams without head-of-line blocking as a core service.
+It also offers low-latency connection establishment and efficient loss recovery.

-However, there are downsides with QUIC.
+However, there are downsides to QUIC.

-One downside is that QUIC is not as universally accessible as TCP
+One downside is that QUIC, being based on UDP, is not as universally accessible as TCP {{?TCP=RFC9293}}, due to occasionally being blocked by middleboxes.
-{{?TCP=RFC9293}}.
-This is because QUIC is built on top of UDP, which is occasionally blocked by middleboxes.

-Another downside is that QUIC is computationally expensive compared to TLS
+Another downside is that QUIC is computationally more expensive compared to TLS
 {{!TLS13=RFC8446}} over TCP.
-This is partly because QUIC encrypts each packet which is smaller than the encryption unit of TLS leading to more overhead, and partly because UDP is less optimized in the computing infrastructure.
+This increased cost is partly because QUIC encrypts each packet, which is smaller than the encryption unit of TLS, leading to more overhead, and partly because UDP is less optimized within computing infrastructures.

-Due to these limitations, applications are often served on top of both QUIC and TCP, with the former aiming to provide better user-experience, while the latter being considered as a backstop for network reachability or to provide computational efficiency where necessary.
+Due to these limitations, applications are often served on top of both QUIC and TCP.
+QUIC's use aims to provide a better user experience, while TCP serves as a backstop for network reachability or to provide computational efficiency where necessary.

 One such example is HTTP.
 HTTP/3 {{?HTTP3=RFC9114}} runs on top of QUIC.
 HTTP/2
 {{?HTTP2=RFC9113}} runs on top of TCP.
-Recently, there have been proposals to revise HTTP/2 due to security concerns ({{?h2-stream-limits=I-D.thomson-httpbis-h2-stream-limits}}), which has led people to wonder about the cost of maintaining multiple versions of HTTP.
+Recently, there have been proposals to revise HTTP/2 due to security concerns ({{?h2-stream-limits=I-D.thomson-httpbis-h2-stream-limits}}), leading to questions about the costs of maintaining multiple HTTP versions.

-Another example is WebTransport.
-WebTransport is a super set of HTTP, but because HTTP has different bindings for QUIC and TCP, WebTransport defines its own bindings for the two variants of HTTP ({{?webtrans-h3=I-D.ietf-webtrans-http3}},
+Another example is WebTransport, a superset of HTTP.
+Because HTTP has different bindings for QUIC and TCP, WebTransport defines its own extensions for the two HTTP variants ({{?webtrans-h3=I-D.ietf-webtrans-http3}},
 {{?webtrans-h2=I-D.ietf-webtrans-http2}}).

-In order to reduce or eliminate the cost of these duplicated efforts to provide services on top of both transport protocols, this document specifies a polyfill that allows application protocols built on top of QUIC to run on transport protocols providing single bi-directional, byte-oriented stream such as TCP or TLS.
+To reduce or eliminate the costs associated with duplicated efforts in providing services on top of both transport protocols, this document specifies a polyfill that allows application protocols built on QUIC to run on transport protocols that provide single bi-directional, byte-oriented stream such as TCP or TLS.

-The polyfill being specified provides a compatibility layer for providing set of the operations (i.e., API) required by QUIC, as specified in {{Section 2.4 and Section 5.3 of QUIC}}.
+The specified polyfill provides a compatibility layer for the set of operations (i.e., API) required by QUIC, as specified in {{Section 2.4 and Section 5.3 of QUIC}}.

 # Conventions and Definitions